 It is important to note that, although provocative tests and physical examination are simple and low cost methods to test for reproduction of the patient’s symptoms and to determine if CTS should be suspected, provocative tests have scarce or no diagnostic value [1, 70, 71] and physical examination has inadequate predictive value if the likelihood of CTS is low[77].
 There have been no trends identified between testing positive for various provocative tests and the severity of CTS[78], and therefore proper diagnostic conclusions based on these tests cannot be made.

-NERVE CONDUCTION STUDIES:
+NERVE CONDUCTION STUDIES

 Due to this lack of diagnostic value in the before-mentioned tests, if CTS is suspected in a patient, adjunctive electro diagnostic tests can be performed for a better diagnosis as they quantify and stratify the severity of CTS[71].
 These tests include nerve conduction studies and electromyography, which may help with the future decision of treatment options, and they have a sensitivity of 56 to 85 percent as well as a specificity of at least 94 percent[71].
 Because of their high specificity and sensitivity percentages, nerve conduction studies are considered to be the gold standard for CTS diagnosis[3, 72].
-Nerve conduction studies provide information on the true physiological health of the median nerve on a quantitative basis by comparing the latency and the amplitude of the nerve across the carpal tunnel as compared to another nerve segment not passing through the carpal tunnel (e.g. the radial or ulnar nerve)[3].
+Nerve conduction studies provide insight on the median nerve’s true physiological health on a quantitative basis by comparing the latency and the amplitude of the nerve across the carpal tunnel as compared to another nerve segment not passing through the carpal tunnel (e.g. the radial or ulnar nerve)[3].
 This is done by transcutaneously stimulating the nerve to create an action potential through an electrical pulse, and having the depolarization wave detected by a recording electrode, that has been placed proximally or distally, and defining the response time of the median nerve as the “sensory conduction velocity” (SCV)[3, 70, 79]

-It is necessary to compare the response of the median nerve to another nerve not within the carpal tunnel due to the fact that there are different factors, like “age, gender, finger diameter, concurrent systemic disease, obesity and temperature” that can influence the latency or amplitude of the median nerve[3, 80, 81].
+It is necessary to compare the response of the median nerve to another nerve not within the carpal tunnel due to the fact that there are different factors like gender, age, obesity, temperature, finger diameter or concurrent systemic disease that can influence the latency or amplitude of the median nerve[3, 80, 81].
 Using these controls increases the accuracy and sensitivity of diagnosis, with a sensitivity of 80-92% and a specificity of 80-99% [3, 79].
 Additional data may also be obtained by studying the distal motor latency (DML) in the median and ulnar nerves in the same hand[3].

-Diagnostic criteria for CTS in nerve conduction studies include “prolonged motor and sensory latencies of the median nerve, and reduced sensory and motor conduction velocities”[3].
+Diagnostic criteria for CTS in nerve conduction studies include the median nerve showing extended amounts of sensory and motor latencies as well as delayed or diminished sensory and motor conduction velocities [3].
 Nerve conduction studies focus on defining whether there has been damage to the median nerve inside the carpal tunnel, to quantify the severity of this nerve damage using a scale and to define the physiology of this injury as a “conduction block, demyelination or axonal degeneration” [3, 9, 70].
 The electrophysiological classification of the severity of CTS has been defined by the American Association of Electrodiagnostic Medicine (AAEM) and is as follows:

 “Negative CTS: Normal findings on all tests (including comparative and segmental studies)